jpype-project/jpype/doc/userguide.rst

     java.lang.Runtime.getRuntime().addShutdownHook(Thread(MyShutdownHook()))

-This thread will be excuted in a new thread once only the main thread is the only one remaining alive.
+This thread will be executed in a new thread once only the main thread is the only one remaining alive.
 Care should always be taken to complete work in a timely fashion and be aware the shutdown threads are inherently racing with each other to complete their work.
 Thus try to avoid expensive